 University of Amsterdam

 If you are an international student, you will need to arrange a variety of practical matters before starting your studies.
-This includes your visa or residence permit, insurance and housing.
-You will receive an email with more information about this after you have been admitted.
+This includes your visa and/or residence permit, insurance and housing.
+You will receive an email with more information about this after you have been conditionally admitted.

-In the week before the academic year starts, most programmes organise compulsory introduction days.
-More detailed information about the introduction days will be sent to you in July.
+In the week before the start of the academic year, most programmes organise a compulsory introduction day.
+More detailed information about the faculty introduction day will be sent to you in the summer.

 A student ID card is a personal card which serves as proof of identity for examinations or borrowing library books.
-You will receive instructions on how to request your student ID card by email.
-If you complete the request in time, your card will be waiting for you at your Start Appointment when you arrive in the Netherlands.
+You will receive instructions on how to request your student ID card via email.